trinodb/trino.io/_posts/2019-04-23-even-faster-orc.md

 ### Optimize for bulk reads

-As you can see from the code above, Presto is always loading values in batches (typically 1024).
+As you can see from the code above, Trino is always loading values in batches (typically 1024).
 This makes the reader and the downstream code more efficient as the overhead of processing data is amortized over the batch, and in some cases data can be processed in parallel.
 ORC has a small number of low level decoders